 When a contractor is bonded, it means that you have a guarantee that the job will actually get done.
 One of the most common problems with contractors is that they'll leave a job unfinished and disappear.
-If you hire Hamilton home builders who are bonded, you can make a claim against the bond to recoup your lost money and get compensation for the time and effort it will take you to hire someone else to finish the work or to correct work that was done badly.
+If you hire a home builder who are bonded, you can make a claim against the bond to recoup your lost money and get compensation for the time and effort it will take you to hire someone else to finish the work or to correct work that was done badly.
 Therefore bonding is almost like work completion insurance.

 By contrast insurance is mostly to cover any mishaps or accidents that happen on the job.
-If you hire a contractor who is not insured to work on your Ajax houses, if any of his or her employees fall off the roof, injure themselves with a saw, or otherwise hurt themselves, they would be able to make a claim on your home insurance and your premiums would go up.
+If you hire a contractor who is not insured to work on your house, if any of his or her employees fall off the roof, injure themselves with a saw, or otherwise hurt themselves, they would be able to make a claim on your home insurance and your premiums would go up.
 Whereas if the contractor is insured, it would be his or her insurance that would cover the claim.

 Therefore ideally you would want to hire a company that is both bonded and insured.
 If you don't, you're taking a risk.
 Even if it's a friend or relative, he or she may be tempted to take your money and run when they're supposed to be buying custom cabinets in New York for your kitchen, or fall off the ladder and be unable to work for months.
 Remember: most of the plaintiffs on Judge Judy are people who trusted the wrong person with their money.